rstacruz/til-2020/posts/drafts/state-management-with-react-hooks.md

   // from higher up in the component tree.
   //
   // This takes the `value` given in `<AppContext.Provider>`
-  // in the top-level copmonent above (MyApp.js). const [state, actions] = useAppContext()
+  // in the top-level component above (MyApp.js). const [state, actions] = useAppContext()

   return (